microsoft/nni/docs/en_US/NAS/retiarii/Tutorial.rst

 Explore the Defined Model Space
 -------------------------------

-After model space is defined, it is time to explore this model space efficiently.
+After model space is defined, it is time to explore this model space.
 Users can choose proper search and training approach to explore the model space.

 Create a Trainer and Exploration Strategy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^